Proving executive saloons can sate enthusiasts and be comfortable

 Not only is the cabin more spacious, it’s made to feel airier too, thanks to a greater glass area, which includes a third side window just behind the rear doors; it makes the back seat feel noticeably less claustrophobic.

-The new Jaguar XF is 190kg lighter than the outgoing model and the entry-level diesel model tips the scales 80kg lower than its nearest competitor.
+This generation of Jaguar XF is 190kg lighter than the outgoing model and the entry-level diesel model tips the scales 80kg lower than its nearest competitor.

 It’s also more aerodynamic (drag coefficient of 0.26), which combined with the weight reduction, lowers fuel consumption.